 "Bullshit!
 There's no fucking way in hell I'm going to do anything to help her.
 If she wants to be a bitch and make people do her sick, demented detentions just because they don't do exactly what she wants them to, she'll have to do that herself.
 If it wasn't for the way Snape and Minerva were looking at me I'd make sure we didn't see her around here anymore at all."

 "You know you can't do that.
 Attacking her here in front of all these people would most likely earn you a one-way ticket to Azkaban.
 Even the Minister wouldn't be able to help you out of it.
 You've got to remember that only a very few people here know the truth, and one of them is a Death Eater, not to mention Voldemort's right hand.
-They won't see it as you defending everyone, they'll see it as you attacking the new Headmistress because you don't agree with what she said."
+They won't see it as you defending everyone, they'll see it as you attacking the new Headmistress just because you don't like her or agree with what she said."
 Hermione turned around and looked at Harry to see him still snarling at Umbridge, who wasn't looking at him.
 "Look, don't worry about her right now, sweetheart.
 Let's just eat for now, we're both hungry, and then we can discuss her when we get home."

 She lightly kissed him, knowing that it would help calm him down, and Harry reluctantly tore his gaze away from the new Headmistress and began eating.
 He knew that having Umbridge back at the school was going to be bad when he first heard of Voldemort's plan, but he didn't know exactly how bad.
-He got his answer a couple of weeks after school started; it took Umbridge almost no time to reform the Inquisitor Squad and it took even less time for her to put all her Decrees back in place.
+He got his answer a couple of weeks after school started.
+It took Umbridge almost no time to reform the Inquisitor Squad and it took even less time for her to put all her Decrees back in place.
 The school quickly fell under a tyrannical rule as she imposed her will.

-For the first month, things continued to go like this.
+For the first several weeks, things continued to go like this.
 Harry had decided that if this was the worst that Umbridge was going to be then he could deal with it.
 He had even started to let his guard down and actually ignored the toad-like woman, to an extent at least.
 All that changed one Wednesday towards the end of September.
 Harry and Hermione were coming in for their first class of the day, minus Ron who was eating in the Great Hall, when they were stopped by the Headmistress.